 Winter in Tokyo may be the best deal with cheap prices, holiday cheer, and relatively mild weather

 If you want to enjoy Tokyo and don’t mind relative cold temperatures that hover between 25-45 degrees Fahrenheit, you’ll find the best deals around.
 Did I mention that the Japanese also love Christmas?
 If you enjoy looking at holiday lights, Christmas trees, and general cheer that comes with the holiday you should know Tokyo goes all out.
 It’s not a religious holiday for the Japanese, but it meshes very well with their tradition of gift giving and celebrating together.

 The temperatures are cold, but easily bearable considering the density of the city.
 When considering where to stay in Tokyo during the winter months, think about locations that are closer to the major city centers.
 Ginza, Roppongi, and Tokyo Station offer large indoor areas connected to malls, department stores, and underground passages with english signs to help you navigate.
+After all, you’ll want to do some shopping to take advantage of holiday sales and bring back some authentic Japanese gifts like a beautiful Japanese Chef knife.
 It can mean spending less time in the cold air, though you’ll seldom feel stinging wind or quick drops in temperature thanks to the warmth of the city infrastructure.

 Where to Stay in Tokyo: The Airbnb